Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Discrete Ihara-Selberg functions and rotations

 Let $G$ be a graph embedded in a closed Riemann surface $X$ of genus $g$ and let $G^g$ be its $g-$graph.
-We recall that each edge of $G$ in $G^g$ is represented by a piecewise linear curve.
+We recall that each edge of $G$ in $G^g$ is represented by a piece-wise linear curve.
 Let $p$ be a prime reduced cycle of $G$ and let $p^g$ the corresponding prime reduced cycle of $G^g$.
-We will introduce $4^g$ {\em rotations} of $p^g$.
+We shall introduce $4^g$ {rotations} corresponding to $p^g$.